-Prior to January 1, 2015, our CAG segment included certain livestock diagnostic services processed within our CAG Reference Laboratories.
+Prior to January 1, 2015, our CAG segment included certain livestock testing services processed within our CAG Reference Laboratories.
 We have transitioned the responsibility for these diagnostic services from our CAG segment to our LPD segment to more effectively align our business with the nature and customers of these livestock services.
-The segment income from operations for the three months ended March 31, 2014 has been retrospectively revised in this Quarterly Report on Form 10-Q to reflect this change in the composition of our reportable segments.
+Segment revenue and income from operations for the three and nine months ended September 30, 2014 has been retrospectively revised in this Quarterly Report on Form 10-Q to reflect this change in the composition of our reportable segments.